 Filling the gaps on the top

 The top frame was secured to the ceiling joists.
 The bottom frame was glued and nailed in from inside the cabinets.
-After it was all done, we had a framing structure that ran along the perimeter of the cabinets.
+After it was all done, we had a framing structure that ran along the entire perimeter of the cabinets.

 I was so excited to install that last piece of plywood to close the gap.
 Selfie time.